 Remember that dates are just saved as numbers by your spreadsheet with date formatting applied.
 The date must be in a valid format, so you have to use the DATE function, wrap it in quotes, or use a cell reference to a cell containing a date.

-start_date– The date for the calculation to start on.
+start_date– The date for the calculation to start.

-end_date– The date for the calculation to end on.
+end_date– The date for the calculation to end.

 day_count_convention– Optional day count method.